-My name is Matthew S. Wiseman, and I am a historian of Cold War Canada, Canadian international relations, the Arctic, and science and technology.
-I earned my PhD from Wilfrid Laurier University and the Tri-University Graduate Program in History in 2017, and I am currently a postdoctoral research fellow with the Bill Graham Centre for Contemporary International History at the Munk School of Global Affairs and Trinity College in the University of Toronto.
+My name is Matthew Wiseman, and I am a historian of Canada, science and technology, and the Cold War.
+I earned my PhD from Wilfrid Laurier University and the Tri-University Graduate Program in History in 2017, and I am currently a SSHRC Postdoctoral Fellow with the Bill Graham Centre for Contemporary International History, and the Department of History, at the University of Toronto.

 On this site, you will find information about my current and ongoing research.
-I study the history of Canada’s early Cold War Arctic policy, with a particular focus on the human and environmental impact of defence research and the military patronage of science during the period 1945-75.
+I study the role of science in the development and implementation of Canadian security policies during the Cold War, with a particular focus on state-sponsored research conducted in northern Canada and the Arctic.

-Thanks for taking an interest in my work, and please feel free to contact me if you have questions or comments.
+Thanks for taking an interest in my work, and please feel free to contact me with questions.